Marijuana Addiction – Debate Rages – Truth On Both Sides

-How Likely Is It Someone Will Get Addicted To Marijuana
+How Likely Is It Someone Will Get Addicted

 According to the National Institute on Drug Abuse, by the time they finish high school, roughly 45% of children in the U.S. will have used marijuana at least once in their life.
-Surprisingly, this number barely changes for adults, meaning that nearly every adult in the U.S. who has used marijuana in their lifetime started using it while under the age of 18.
+Surprisingly, this number barely changes for adults, meaning that nearly every adult in the U.S. who has used marijuana in their lifetime started using it while under 18.

 Luckily for most marijuana users, addiction is rare.
 Roughly 10% of users succumb to addiction as defined medically.
-Overuse of the drug is common in users, but rarely to the point that it reaches abuse.
+Overuse of the drug is joint in users, but rarely to the point that it reaches abuse.

 However, just because your odds are low of getting addicted, that doesn’t mean you are in the clear.
 The average person has about a 10% chance of getting addicted.
 There is a portion of the population with a much higher probability.